CharliePalm/Francis/README.md

 Above all, this isn't a full complier and shouldn't be treated as such, as the capabilities of Notion formulas are fairly limited.
 It would be wonderful if the API allowed loops over rollups or dynamic variable definition, it's just not currently possible, and thus I don't see any use cases for things like loops or non-constant variables.

+# New in v2.0

+Francis has been updated to support Notion's new formula API.
+This means that you can now utilize object references, callback functions, and update your formulas to be supported by the newest version.
+Using object references is simple, though does change some ways that Francis needs to be used.

+Because DB properties are now treated as objects, if you wish to do any primitive operations, you need to use the .value field on the object.
+Otherwise, you can use the object itself as input for things like functions parameters.

+Notion also changed some minor things about its builtins - for example: e and pi are now function calls instead of constants, lists have their own functions, concat takes lists, etc.

 ## FAQ

 "Why typescript?"\